The Bankrate promise

 When you buy a home, it’s important to know how much of your income you can reasonably dedicate to your monthly mortgage payment.
-Knowing this percent can mean the difference between living comfortably and meeting other financial priorities or being “house poor” and struggling to make ends meet.
+Figuring this out can mean the difference between living comfortably while maintaining other financial priorities and being “house poor” — struggling to make ends meet month after month.

 What percentage of income should go to a mortgage?

 Every borrower’s situation is different, but there are a few schools of thought on what percent of income should go to mortgage payments — plus some guidelines of how much of your take-home pay for a mortgage is appropriate.

 When you’re calculating the percentage of income for mortgage payments, you might want to apply the 28 percent rule.
 It’s the threshold many lenders adhere to, explains Corey Winograd, loan officer and managing director of East Coast Capital, which has offices in 14 states.

 “Most lenders follow the guideline that a borrower’s housing payment (including principal, interest, taxes and insurance) should not be higher than 28 percent of their pre-tax monthly gross income,” says Winograd.
 “Historically, borrowers who are within the 28 percent threshold generally have been able to comfortably make their monthly housing payments.”

 This 28 percent cap centers on what’s known as the front-end ratio, or the borrower’s total housing costs compared to their income.

 The 36 percent model is another way to determine how much of your gross income should go towards your mortgage, and can be used in conjunction with the 28 percent rule.
 This is less about the mortgage-percent of income breakdown and more about your income and your overall debt.

 With this method, no more than 36 percent of your gross monthly income should be allocated to all of your debt, including your mortgage and other obligations like a student or car loan and credit card payments.
 This percentage uses the back-end ratio or your debt-to-income (DTI) ratio.